Welcome to today's edition of the Rush 24-7 podcast.

 You ever notice that about reading the sports media?

-And it just didn't quite get where I would have taken had I written it.
+I thought this piece was filled with potential when it started, and it just didn't quite get where I would have taken had I written it.

 And he raises a fascinating question, and it's something that I've thought about a long time.

-And they're they're used.
+And they're used.

 This is not a role model complaint or argument about that.

-And in the this indictment of the sports media by the dead spin, which broke the story on the hoax of Man Titeo.
+And in this indictment of the sports media by the Dead Spin, which broke the story on the hoax of Mantaiteo, that's who Deadspin is, soon to be the new AP, in competition with TMZ for that.

 The story fits what they already believe about sports, that everybody in it is special.